Finiteness theorems for matroid complexes with prescribed topology: Introduction

 \subsection{Broken circuit complexes}

 A natural question that follows after studying independence complexes is that of broken circuit complexes.
 They arise naturally in the study of hyperplane arrangements and are a meaningful generalization of matroids: every matroid is a reduced broken circuit complex.
+The following is a reinterpretation of \cite[Theorem 5.4]{superEd}.

-\begin{conjecture} Let $d,k$ be positive integers.
-The number of isomorphism classes of simple connected, rank $d$ ordered matroids $M$ whose reduced broken circuit complex satisfies $h_{d-1}(\overline{BC_<(M)})=k$ is finite. \end{conjecture}
+\begin{theorem} Let $d,k$ be positive integers.
+The number of isomorphism classes of simple connected, rank $d$ ordered matroids $M$ whose reduced broken circuit complex satisfies $h_{d-1}(\overline{BC_<(M)})=k$ is finite. \end{theorem}

-It is known that $h$-vectors of broken circuit complexes properly contain the $h$-vectors of matroids (see \cite{greenbook}).
-The real reason for the difference is not fully understood.
-There are examples of broken circuit complexes whose $h$-vector is not a pure $O$-sequence and others which do not admit convex ear decompositions.
-However, numerical inequalities known to be satisfied by $h$-vectors of matroids are also known to hold for broken circuit complexes after the recent work of Ardila, Denham and Huh.
+It is known that $h$-vectors of broken circuit complexes properly contain the $h$-vectors of matroids.
+This is seen through specific examples.
+However, to the best of our knowledge, all numerical inequalities currently known to be true for independence complexes are also known to be true for broken circuit complexes.
+For instance, recently Ardila-Denham-Huh proved that the $h$-vectors of broken circuit complexes are log concave \cite[Theorem 1.4]{lagrangian}.

-As a partial piece of evidence that this conjecture may hold, we prove a theorem about internally passive sets of nbc bases inside the poset $\text{Int}_<(M)$ of an ordered matroid as defined in \cite{LasV}.
+Additionally we provide a theorem that we hope is related to the finiteness results, which turns out to be of independent interest.
+It provides evidence that broken circuit complexes play an important role in the theory of quasi-matroidal classes \cite{QS-stuff}. \begin{theorem} If $(M,<)$ is an ordered loopless matroid, then the nbc bases form an order ideal of $\text{Int}_<(M)$. \end{theorem} $\text{Int}_<(M)$ is a poset on the set of bases of $M$ defined by Las Vergnas by means of internal activities.